mattydevicce/pluto/u7-project-3/README.md

 ### REQUIREMENTS

 - A Ruby on Rails and Postgres Application.
+- Clean coherent object-oriented JavaScript code; Incorporate a Front End Framework, such as React.js.
 - All of your routes should follow REST protocol
 - You application must provide authentication.
-- Your application MUST be on Heroku or Digital Ocean.
+- Your application **MUST** be on Heroku or Digital Ocean.
 - Every team member must be involved.
 - Each team must have a bus factor greater than 1
-- Adhere to the included Accessibility Guidelines.

 > Use pair programming when writing your code.
 Remember pair programming protocol.
 Driver types, navigator observes and does research.